How to Play in Stretched Resolution Valorant: All GPU Guides

 - Check the Aspect ratio option

-- Make sure Override the scaling mode set by games and programs is turned off
+- Make sure Override the scaling mode is turned off

 - In the Preview section, select the highest resolution and refresh rate

-- Click on Apply, then search for the Manage 3D settings on the left
+- Click on Apply, then search for Manage 3D settings on the left

-- Select it, and make sure the DSR-Factors option is OFF
+- Make sure the DSR-Factors option is OFF

 - Select Change resolution on the left